J-Kuopus/meet-app/README.md

 #### - **Scenario 1: An event element is collapsed by default**

 As a user <br/>
-I should be able to observe that an element has more details <br/>
+I should be able to see a list of events by name <br/>
-So that I can choose to click on those details
+So I can browse through them quickly without having to view the details for each one

 #### - **Scenario 2: User can expand an event to see its details**